 Clinical trials involve the administration of the IND to volunteers or patients under the supervision of one or more qualified investigators in accordance with FDA's GCP regulations.
-Clinical trials must be conducted under protocols detailing the objectives of the trial and the safety and effectiveness criteria to be evaluated.
-Each protocol must be submitted to the FDA as part of the IND.
-Further, an institutional review board at each institution participating in the clinical trial must review and approve each protocol before any clinical trial commences at that institution.
-All research subjects must provide informed consent, and informed consent information must be submitted to the institutional review board for approval prior to initiation of the trial.
+Clinical trials must be conducted under institutional review board approved protocols detailing the objectives of the trial and the safety and effectiveness criteria to be evaluated.
 Progress reports detailing the results of the clinical trials must be submitted at least annually to the FDA and more frequently if adverse events or other certain types of other changes occur.